Fishing industry: Disputes in Asia

 Japan, China and Korea are some of the greatest consumers of fish, and have some disputes over Exclusive Economic Zone.

 In 2011, due to a serious earthquake, the nuclear power facility in Fukushima was damaged.
-Ever since, huge amount of contaminated water leaked and is entering the oceans.
+A huge amount of contaminated water leaked and entered the ocean.
 Tokyo Electric Power Company (Tepco) admitted that around 300 tonnes of highly radioactive water had leaked from a storage tank on the site.
 In the Kuroshio Current, the sea near Fukushima, about 11 countries catch fish.
 Not only the surrounding countries such as Japan, Korea and China, but also the countries like Ukraine, Spain and Russia have boats in the Kuroshio Current.
 In September 2013, South Korea banned all fish imports from eight Japanese prefectures, due to the radioactive water leaks from the Fukushima nuclear plant.

-The North_Pacific_Anadromous_Fish_Commission: NPFC was established in 2015 to manage fish stocks against increasing demand.
+The North Pacific Anadromous Fish Commission: NPFC was established in 2015 to manage fish stocks against increasing demand.

 Members are Canada, Japan, Russia, the United States, and South Korea.
 China, Taiwan, and Vanuatu also participated in the meeting.

 The NPFC imposes catch limits on member countries and countries participating in the conference.
-A crackdown on　　Illegal,_unreported_and_unregulated_fishing(IUU) vendors was also requested.
+A crackdown on Illegal, unreported and unregulated fishing (IUU) vendors was also requested.